Jaba', Jerusalem: History

-Ottoman era
+Ottoman period

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared as [Jaba] al-Battih, located in the Nahiya of Quds of the Liwa of Al-Quds.
 The population was 51 households, all Muslim.
 They paid a fixed tax rate of 33.3% on agricultural products, such as wheat, barley, olive trees, fruit trees, goats and beehives, in addition to occasional revenues; a total of 9,442 akçe.
 1/6 of the revenue went to a Muslim charitable endowment.

 In 1838, it was a Muslim village, located in the area immediately north of Jerusalem.
 That year Robinson further noted it as a small village, and half in ruins.
 There were occasional large hewn stones, indicating antiquity.
 He also noted a small building, having the appearance of an ancient church, and a square tower.
 Robinson thought Jaba' was ancient Gibeah but most scholars today identify it with Tell el-Ful.

 In 1863 Guérin noted: "Thirty of the houses only are standing.
 On the highest point of the plateau on which they are placed is a little fort or Burj, the lower courses of which, if they are not ancient, are at least built of ancient stones.
 Here and there cisterns and caves cut in the rock show the antiquity of the place.
 There is also an old wall of great square stones, only a few vestiges of which remain."
 An Ottoman village list from about 1870 found that the village had a population of 100, in a total of 35 houses, though the population count included only men.